The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in English for

 American literature and language.

-Other opportunities include the Arion Creative Writing Club and Sigma Tau Delta (an international honor society),
+Other opportunities include the Creative Writing Society and Sigma Tau Delta (an international honor society),

 as well as literary readings and public exhibitions of professional and student writing.

-In addition, published writers of poetry and fiction give readings, conduct workshops, and visit informally with students.
+In addition, published writers of poetry, fiction, and creative nonfiction give readings and visit informally with students.

 Prior speakers on the Indiana State University campus include poet laureates Robert Pinsky and Donald Hall, international